MehmetuAlatas/MehmetuAlatas/README.md

  * ✍️ I am a dedicated Test Automation Engineer with a strong passion for automating web, API, DB, and mobile tests.
 With expertise in leveraging the latest tools and technologies, I focus on creating efficient, scalable test frameworks using a variety of programming languages and industry best practices.
  * ✍️ **Additionally, I am continuously researching and working on integrating artificial intelligence into testing processes to improve efficiency and accuracy.**

-- ✍️ I have been within Techpro Education since August 2022.
-I am very happy to witness their development by providing the following training for future developers and testers.
+- ✍️ I am very happy to witness their development by providing the following training for future developers and testers.

   * ✅Java
   * ✅Selenium
   * ✅Database Testing (JDBC)